Whit-Williams/The-Horiseon-Project/The-Horiseon-Project-README.md

 2. Added landmarks to the HTML code to provide a clear structure, following the guidelines of semantic HMTL.
 This in turn will enhance user experience and readability.

 How I did it: By adding header, nav, main and footer elements to the relevant sections.

+## Improvements

+An improvement that could be implemented in the next version of this page is to increase the contrast between the text and background of the "benefits" section.

 -----------------------------------

 Thank you for reading!